-1. have knowledge of themes and topics in women's history from a range of geographical and chronological spheres
+1. Demonstrate knowledge of themes and topics in women's history from a range of geographical and chronological spheres.

-2. be familiar with methodologies appropriate to the study of women's history and gender studies,
+2. Understand and apply methodologies appropriate to the study of women's history and gender studies.

-3. appreciate the range of influences which impact on women in many social, historical and cultural contexts,
+3. Discuss the range of influences which impact on women in many social, historical and cultural contexts.

-4. developed advanced research, writing and information literacy skills relevant to history, building on the foundation laid in first- and second-year courses.
+4. Demonstrate advanced research, writing and information literacy skills relevant to history, building on the foundation laid in first- and second-year courses.

 This course examines women's experiences over time in such realms as family, work, religion, politics, war and culture.
 It may specifically examine women in the pre-modern and modern worlds, including scholarly women, witches and the witch hunts, and prostitutes; children, sexuality, fertility, marriage practices, and the family.
 The course explores feminist methodologies and gender analysis as a tool for historians.
 It explores women's histories in relation to men's histories, and introduces students to the history of masculinity.
 Topics will include global sources, to explore how culture and ethnicity shaped women's lives, and how they continue to inform our understanding of women today.